Online Safety Amendment (Social Media Minimum Age) Act 2024: Implementation

-Social media companies will be given a transition period of one year after the law is implemented to introduce reasonable controls to prevent minors under the age of 16 from having accounts on their services.
-Enforcement will be through assessing fines social media companies up to AUD $50 million for failing to take such steps, with no consequences for parents or children that violate the restrictions.
-There are no parental consent exceptions to the ban.
-The ban will apply to Facebook, Instagram, Reddit, Snapchat, TikTok, X (formerly known as Twitter), and YouTube accounts, while services used for health care and education such as Messenger Kids, WhatsApp, Kids Helpline and Google Classroom are expected to be exempt.
-On 5 November 2025, it was announced that gaming platform Roblox will not be banned, but Reddit and live-streaming platform Kick will be added to the list of platforms to be banned.
+Social media companies will receive a transition period of one year after the legislation is enacted to introduce reasonable controls preventing minors under the age of 16 from holding accounts on their services while physically located in Australia.
+Enforcement will involve fines of up to for companies failing to take such steps, with no consequences for parents and children who violate the restrictions.
+There are no parental consent exceptions to the ban, and while the use of virtual private networks (VPNs) to access these services remains legal in Australia, the services are expected to try to stop under 16s from using VPNs to pretend to be outside Australia.
+The expectation is to make best-efforts to implement the ban on platforms including Facebook, Instagram, Reddit, Snapchat, TikTok, Twitter, Threads, Twitch, Kick and YouTube.

+Some social media companies are now obligated to become good enough at profiling Australian children under 16 to satisfy the Australian government they tried to implement the ban to avoid being fined.
+Consequently, social media companies said they will try to identify restricted users using various methods including behavioural inferencing.
+On 5 November 2025, it was announced that online gaming platform Roblox will not be banned, but Reddit and live-streaming platform Kick will be added to the list of platforms to be banned.

-A report by Age Check Certification Scheme, a UK company recruited by the government to consult on the technology used to implement the restrictions, was issued in June 2025 ahead of the December deadline to implement the ban.
-In June 2025, the preliminary report was released which stated that "there are no significant technological barriers" to implementing the ban.
+A report by Age Check Certification Scheme, a UK company recruited by the government to consult on the technology used to implement the restrictions, was issued in June 2025, ahead of the December deadline to implement the ban.
+In June 2025, the preliminary report was released, which stated that "there are no significant technological barriers" to implementing the ban.

-In late July 2025, Google warned that it would sue the Australian government if YouTube was included under the government's social media ban for children below 16 years.
-On 30 July, the government announced that it would extend its social media age limit to include YouTube following advice from eSafety commissioner Julie Inman Grant.

-On 30 July 2025, the minister for communications, Anika Wells published the Online Safety (Age-Restricted Social Media Platforms) Rules 2025 which specifies exactly which types of social media platforms will be banned for certain users.
+In late July 2025, Google warned that it would sue the Australian government if YouTube was included in the ban.
+On 30 July, the government announced that it would extend its social media age limit to include YouTube, following advice from Grant.
+On 30 July 2025, the minister for communications, Anika Wells, published the Online Safety (Age-Restricted Social Media Platforms) Rules 2025, which specify exactly which types of social media platforms will be banned for certain users.

-On 31 August 2025, the full report was released which stated that it would technically be possible to implement the ban, however co-ordination between different services is required to successfully implement the ban.
-It also highlighted the benefits and flaws of different methods of age-verification.

-On 16 September 2025, it was announced that the eSafety Commissioner will be able to take legal action against social media companies that have not pursued reasonable steps to bar users under the age of 16 and fines can range up to $49.5 million against these companies in court.
+On 31 August 2025, the full report was released, which stated that it would technically be possible to implement the ban; however, coordination among different services is required to successfully implement it.
+It also highlighted the benefits and flaws of different methods of age verification.
+On 16 September 2025, it was announced that the eSafety Commissioner will be able to take legal action against social media companies that have not pursued reasonable steps to bar users under the age of 16, and that fines can range up to against these companies in court.